General Optical Council Registration

 And more information about what you need to declare to the GOC can be found here:

 For students who will start their Optometry degree course from October 2010 onwards, there will be additional requirements:

 You must return a self declaration form when you accept your offer of a place, prior to your arrival in Cardiff

-Continuation on the degree programme will also be conditional upon an Enhanced Criminal Records Bureau Disclosure (CRB Check), or, if you join us from overseas, a Certificate of Good Conduct.
+Continuation on the degree programme will also be conditional upon an Enhanced Disclosure and Barring Service Check (DBS Check), or, if you join us from overseas, a Certificate of Good Conduct.

 Please click the documents here to find out more about these requirements